Tax Saving Calculator 2025-26

 Can husband and wife both claim Section 80C separately?

 Yes, both husband and wife can claim Section 80C deduction up to ₹1.5 lakh each, provided they make separate investments.
 Joint investments can be claimed by either spouse but not both.
 It's beneficial to plan investments separately to maximize total family tax savings.
+Use our tax saving calculator to plan investments for both spouses.

 What happens if I withdraw from tax-saving investments before maturity?